chili-chips-ba/openCologne/4.Advanced--1--SPI-LCD/README.md

 Adjust the Makefile to ensure the correct paths to the toolchain are set.

-Adjust the constraint file to match the board (OLIMEX or GateMate EVB).
+Adjust the Makefile and constraint file to match the board (OLIMEX or GateMate EVB).

 The checkered pattern will be displayed on both the SSD1331 OLED and ST7789 TFT displays.